Criminal Justice Degree

 Choose from a variety of elective courses within this program to customize your goals.

-This course offers an overview of the structures, goals and outcomes of each of the three main components of the American criminal justice system: law enforcement, courts and corrections.
-Students will also identify and evaluate current challenges and issues facing participants in the criminal justice system.
-Students will approach these questions using a variety of perspectives, including, but not limited to, historical, legal, political and sociological approaches.
-Students will examine the impact of individual and community attributes such as gender, race and ethnicity, religion, and age upon relationships and experiences within our criminal justice system.
+This course offers an overview of the American a structures, goals & outcomes of each of the three main components of the American criminal justice system: law enforcement, courts, and corrections.
+Students will also identify and evaluate current challenges & issues facing participants in the criminal justice system.
+Students will approach these questions using a variety of perspectives, including but not limited to: historical, legal, political, and sociological.
+Students will examine the impact of individual and community attributes such as gender, race and ethnicity, religion and age upon relationships and experiences within our criminal justice system.
 4 SH

 Examines selected topics or problems in criminal justice or criminology.
 May be repeated for credit if topic is different.
 4 SH.

 This course examines methods and programs of crime prevention.
-Throughout the course, students will learn how policy issues and considerations (race, class, labor markets, education, gender, etc.) impact frameworks for crime prevention and system and community responses to crime.
+Throughout the course, students will learn how policy issues and considerations (including but not limited to race, class, labor markets, education, and gender) impact frameworks for crime prevention and system and community responses to crime.
 Students will learn about system-based and situationally-based approaches and will examine the overlap between these varying approaches to crime prevention.
-Exploring primary, secondary and tertiary crime prevention measures, students will also critically examine research and data to evaluate the effectiveness of various measures of prevention.
+Students will learn about primary, secondary, and tertiary crime prevention measures and will also critically examine research and data in order to evaluate the effectiveness of various measures of prevention.
 4 SH.

 Criminal Justice examines different aspects of the criminal justice system, including the micro-level and socio-economic foundations of criminal behavior; laws and policies that seek to prevent and respond to criminal acts; political, social, economic and legal institutions created around the system; and social, economic and racial biases embedded in that system.
 In addition to completing courses establishing foundational knowledge in the discipline, students choose courses from three elective areas offering studies relevant to criminology and criminal justice.
 The major seeks to equip students with the foundational knowledge, methodological training and practical experiences to pursue professions related to the criminal justice system, including careers in law, social work, law enforcement and non-profit management.